damachad/42_push_swap/README.md

 - rrb (reverse rotate b): Shift down all elements of stack b by 1.
 The last element becomes the first one.
 - rrr : rra and rrb at the same time.

+As an additional goal, the number of operations used to sort the stack should be the lowest possible.